 Managers tend to hold team meetings and share important information in presentations, email, and direct messaging.
 Business leaders may use broadcast messaging, intranet or blogs to get their messages across to the wider business.

 These types of communication are often standalone channels.
 The benefit of having your own enterprise social network platform is that you can bring all of these conversations together in one space.
-But, it doesn’t end there.
+But the benefits of internal enterprise social networks don’t end there.
 Enterprise social networking is way more than a tool for communication.

 This world is hurtling towards greater diversity.
 The chances are that your team – or at least some of its members – work remotely.
-With an enterprise social network platform you’ll be able to work as if you were sitting next to all your colleagues.
+Enterprise social networks help employees stay connected.
+In fact, with an enterprise social network platform you’ll be able to work as if you were sitting next to all your colleagues.

 If you need some specific help, just look in the company directory and connect.
 And by integrating apps like project and task management tools into your enterprise social network, you’ll be able to share files and work together wherever you are in the world.
 All your team’s files, to-do lists, and task reminders in a single place and easily retrieved and shared.
 Now that’s going to power productivity.

 A hub of shared files makes things easier for everyone involved, whether they’re in the office, working remotely, or following a hybrid model of work.
 No more digging through months’ worth of old email threads searching for that one crucial attachment.

 And as your people use the social network more, you’ll start building forums that help them get any answer they need fast.
 No more waiting for someone to be free or replying to an email request.

 Searchable forums are proving to be one of the most used resources in enterprise social networks.
 As questions are asked and answered, and issues are raised and discussed, you embed a culture of knowledge sharing across what were once separated and enclosed silos.